 NewRelic Application Performance Monitoring offers a compelling DNS monitoring experience from start to finish.
 With this DNS monitor, you can analyze the response time of your infrastructure to assess how well the service is performing.
 This information is rendered in a clear and color-coded graph that makes things easy to read.
 You can run regular DNS health checks to make sure that response times aren’t too high.

 There is also a flexible alerting system that is completely customizable.
 You can set your own thresholds for alerts that determine what behavior you receive an alert for.
 The result is an experience that incorporates automation and reduces your administrative burdens.

 The pricing structure of NewRelic Application Performance Monitoring is quite complex.
 The price you pay is impacted by your instance size, runtime, quantity, and the cloud services you want such as AWS, Google, Microsoft and Rackspace.
 There is also a free trial.

 As you can see, all of the tools above can hold their own within a large enterprise environment.
 Based on the quality of the design and the depth of its DNS monitoring features, PRTG Network Monitor stands out as one of the best products on this list.
 It combines concise visual displays with a dedicated DNS sensor and an alerts system that keeps you in the loop round the clock.

 However, if this doesn’t quite line up with your needs we’ve provided you with plenty of alternative tools to sink your teeth into.
-The most important thing is to pick a platform that aligns with your organizations needs and your personal preferences.
-Another great choice is SolarWinds Server and Application Monitor.
-This product is excellent because allows you to keep track of requests and response times to view performance with ease.
+The most important thing is to pick a platform that aligns with your organization’s needs and your personal preferences.
+Another great choice is SolarWinds Server & Application Monitor.
+This product is excellent because it allows you to keep track of requests and response times to view performance with ease.